 The Samsung Q90T upscales 720p content like cable TV well and it looks almost identical to its predecessor, the Samsung Q90/Q90R QLED.

 Great HDR color gamut.
-Coverage of the DCI P3 is excellent, which is used in most HDR content, and coverage of the wider Rec 2020 is decent.
+Coverage of the commonly-used DCI P3 is excellent, and coverage of the wider Rec.
+2020 is decent.
 In 'Movie' mode, the EOTF is a bit brighter than the input stimulus until the roll-off.

 In 'Game' mode, there's a Black Equalizer feature that is set to '2' by default, causing the EOTF to be less accurate.
 With it set to '0', the 'Game' mode EOTF is much closer to the target, resulting in this EOTF.